 MD239 PRACTICE MANAGEMENT & EHR (2.0 credits/60 clock hours) This course provides instruction in fundamentals of the operation and maintenance of an electronic medical office health record system.
 This instruction will include use of computerized software for medical office.
-Prerequisites: Word Processing or Microsoft Word or Microsoft Office.
+Prerequisite: Microsoft Word or Microsoft Office.

-DS211 PRINCIPLES OF CARDIOVASCULAR TECHNOLOGY (2.5 credits/36 clock hours) Presentation of a broad spectrum of invasive and noninvasive diagnostic procedures used in the assessment of heart disease.
-Prerequisites: Must be enrolled in DMS, DPP, or DMP programs.
+DS211 PRINCIPLES OF CARDIOVASCULAR TECHNOLOGY (2.5 credits/36 clock hours) Introduction to the cardiovascular system and potential disease processes will be covered including atherosclerosis, electrical abnormalities and structural abnormalities.
+Presentation of a broad spectrum of invasive and noninvasive diagnostic procedures used to assess the cardiovascular system will be discussed including the appropriate application of sonographic techniques.
+Prerequisite: Must be enrolled in DMS, DPP, or DMP programs.